Birkis/sogb-svelte-sanity/README.md

-Certainly!
-Here is a more tailored version of the README.md document to fit your corporate website project:

----

 # Sørensen og Balchen Corporate Website

 Welcome to the GitHub repository for the [Sørensen og Balchen](https://sogb.no) corporate website.
 This project leverages the power of [SvelteKit](https://kit.svelte.dev/) for a dynamic frontend experience and [Sanity.io](https://sanity.io/) for streamlined content management.